 User, Man, Person

-In general tags are in singular form.
-But in some cases the plural form of a tag is the most descriptive.
+In general tags are in singular form but, in some cases, the plural form of a tag is the most descriptive.

 Some icons represent an action rather than a thing.
 Dancing, Walking, Talking and Flying are all verbs that can be represented by icons.

 Searches for verbs in imperative mood are used a lot in software interface design.
-Action related icons are often used to describe what happens, when users click buttons.
+Action related icons are often used to describe what happens when users click buttons.

 Abstract Nouns (phenomenons)

 Some icons represent a phenomenon.
 Phenomenons are technically nouns, but represent mostly abstract nouns.
+Abstract nouns can also be concepts where the understanding of the motif relies of cultural understanding or contextual interpretation.

 Abstract icons can include